you are not alone

 — Debra Jay, “It Takes a Family”

 I see this all the time: a family member goes away to treatment, whether it be 30, 60, 90 days or longer and when he returns, the family expects him to be “fixed.”
 Presto, no more addiction, no more problems.
 Trust me, it doesn’t work like that.
-So often have myself and treatment professionals meet patients’ family members and wham, “oh, now I see why he’s so screwed up.”
-Meet the family, meet the problems.

 “Treatment is not a cure, but it enables people to counteract addiction’s disruptive effects on their brain and behavior to regain control of their lives.”